-Kayak moves quickly and steadily through the water, even in rough conditions.
+Kayak glides steadily through the water, even in rough conditions.
 Offers both front and rear storage hatches.
-Includes fishing rod holders as part of the design.
+Includes fishing rod holders.

 Configuration works well for fishing.
 Includes well for storing items.
 Room for one person and a dog.
 Easy for one person to carry with lightweight design.